stephen-njiu/xml_binary_bots/README.md

-XML bots for hft...
+XML bots for tick_trading...
 Reliability is not guaranteed!
 Feel free to use any template, backtest, and improve.
+Platform Used - Deriv